hbctraining/versioning_data_scripts/02_GitKraken.md

 <img src="img/2.new-show_in_finder.png" width="700" align="center">

-The folder we created the repsitory with now contains an extra folder with the name `.git` (this is a hidden folder).
+The folder we created the repository with now contains an extra folder with the name `.git` (this is a hidden folder).
 This folder is how GitKraken will track changes (adding files/folders, modifying existing ones, deleting files/folders) we make within our version controlled folder:

 <img src="img/2.new-finder_view.png" width="700" align="center">

+> To view hidden folders in Mac OSX, you can press Command+Shift+Dot.

 ### Staging and Committing Changes

 But before we continue, we wish to utilize a few best practices from research data management: organize your files, using appropriate folder structure and file naming.

 1. Let's start by creating 5 new directories: `code`, `data`, `docs`, `figures`, and `other`
-2. Now, let's move all but three files into these directories from the example_files folder (that we downloaded and unzipped earlier) by placing them into their appropriate, final location as shown in the image below.
-3. Leave behind the files `Pi Formulas...`, `README.md` (since one is already exists in our new repo), and `util_functions.R`.
+2. Now, let's move some of the files into these newly created directories from the downloaded `example_files` folder.
+Move the files into the appropriate folders as shown in the image below.
+We won't be moving `Pi Formulas...`, `README.md` (since one is already exists in our new repo), and `util_functions.R`.

-When done, your repo should look something like the following image:
+When done with the moving, your new repo (folder) should look something like the following image:

 <img src="img/2.new-finder_view_added_files.png" width="700" align="center">

-When we switch back to GitKraken, you'll notice the timeline window at the top has changed.
+Now, when we switch back to GitKraken, you'll notice the timeline window at the top has changed.
 GitKraken has noticed files have changes, and it's indicated this new set of changes is considered "Work in Progress" (WIP):

 <img src="img/2.new-first_wip.png" width="700" align="center">